openlibhums/memory-alpha/content/support/guides/workflow-reviewer.md

 As a reviewer, you can access your review task in two ways:
 1. Using the direct link in the review request email.
-2. Through the ‘Review’ section on the Janeway Dashboard.
+2. Through the Review section on the Janeway Dashboard.

 ## Direct link
 If the journal has enabled one-click access, you can go straight to the review page (bypassing the login screen) by using the link in the review invitation.
 Otherwise, you will have to log in as usual to access it.